Robert J. Blackham: Personal life

 Blackham was from an Anglo-Irish Protestant family.
 In his book 'London - Forever The Sovereign City' he stated that he was a descendant of the Blackham Baronets.

 In 1897 Blackham married Charlotte Ellenora Mahoney in Twickenham, London 1897.
 They had a daughter Veronica Ellenora Blackham-(Butterfield) born in Umbala India (1900-1992).
 Charlotte died in 1949.
 He married Louise Irene Oliver that same year and she outlived him dying in 1976.

 Blackham's nephew was the well known writer and journalist Aodh de Blácam (Harold Blackham).

 Freemasonry

 Blackham's mother lodge was the Aldershot Army and Navy Lodge No. 1971 where he was 'raised' in 1895.

 In 1934 he published a book on the history of the Freemasons called 'Apron Men - The Romance of Freemasonry'.
 In the book he stated that he introduced the order of the Red Cross of Constantine to India.

 Blackham was present at the initiation of King George VI into Mark Masonry and sat 'under his gavel' when the future King was Worshipful Master of the Grand Master's Mark Lodge.

-Amongst Blackham's masonic titles were;